wp-plugins/wprealestate/readme.txt

 3- Add property screen with great additional options and custom post type for better SE ranking

 == Changelog ==

+= 3.1 =
+* Shortcode for property listing by rent or sale

 = 3.0 =
 * Unlimited property photos